stephentab/CPADS-Project/README.md

 ### Initial Data Exploration

-Decided to use Python (Pandas) for quick preliminary data analysis as the survey count was over 40,000 students, which could cause preformance inssues in Excel.
+Decided to use Python (Pandas) for quick preliminary data analysis as the survey count was over 40,000 students containing hundreds of columns, which could cause preformance issues in Excel.
-The following code outputst the contents of the file in a table displaying the basic structure.
+The following code outputs the contents of the file in a table displaying the basic structure.

 ```
 import pandas as pd